 A student’s eligibility is based on financial need, timeliness of application, academic achievement, enrollment status, and degree level.
 Eligibility for financial aid is determined from the information a family provides on the financial aid applications and supporting materials.

-A need-based philosophy assumes the student is primarily responsible for the cost of an education to the extent of your ability, and financial aid is used to supplement your efforts.
-The College uses the Federal Formula when calculating need.
+A need-based philosophy assumes the student and family is primarily responsible for the cost of an education to the extent of their ability, and financial aid is used to supplement those efforts.
+Regis uses the Federal Formula when calculating need.
 Your financial need is used to determine the amount and type of aid - such as loans or grants - that you are eligible to receive, dependent on funding levels and the terms and specific eligibility requirements of each fund.
 To receive need-based federal or state financial aid, you must meet certain requirements.
 See our website for a full list.

 The Office of Financial Aid is committed to providing you with tools to assist in the education financing process.
 We invite you to contact us if you have any questions about the options available to you.
 Students receive their financial aid awards via Regis Access.
 Incoming students will be mailed award letters prior to enrollment.
 No paper award letters are mailed to returning or graduate students.

-The total cost of a Regis College education includes direct and indirect expenses.
+The total cost of a Regis education includes direct and indirect expenses.
 Direct expenses for resident students include tuition, fees, and room and board.
 Also included in the budget are allowances for books and supplies, as well as personal and travel expenses.
-Students are billed by Regis College for direct expenses minus any scholarships, grants, and loans awarded.
-Note that student budgets and awards can vary, depending upon on- or off- campus residency.
+Students are billed by Regis for direct expenses minus any scholarships, grants and loans awarded.
+Note that student budgets and awards can vary, depending upon on- or off-campus residency.
 You must notify the Office of Financial Aid in writing if your housing status changes.

 Please remember that you must purchase your books each semester and charges for books will not appear on your bill.

 Federal Supplemental Educational Opportunity Grant (SEOG) — This grant is provided by the federal government and is available to undergraduate students with exceptional financial need.
-Priority is given to Federal Pell Grant recipients.
+Priority is given to Federal Pell Grant recipients who apply on time.

 State Scholarships — Students should contact their state agency for eligibility requirements and application processes.

-Merit Scholarships are awarded by the Office of Admission on the basis of prior academic achievement to entering full-time, first-year and transfer students.
+Merit Scholarships are awarded by the Office of Admission to entering full-time, first-year and transfer students who qualify.
 The Office of Admission notifies a student of his/her eligibility at the time of acceptance.
 The designation of a Merit Scholarship remains in effect for up to four years of undergraduate study, provided the student maintains the minimum renewal requirements.
 Eligibility for Merit Scholarships is dependent upon the number of semesters required to complete the undergraduate degree, not to exceed eight semesters.
 Renewal of all merit awards is contingent upon full-time undergraduate enrollment, residency status and achievement of the following cumulative GPA requirements: